pacroy/template-basic/README.md

 3. Review and update linter's configurations in [.github/linters] folder

 - Customize [.markdown-lint.yml] for markdown linter.
 See [MarkdownLint Configuration] for more detail.
 - Customize [.hadolint.yaml] for dockerfile linter.
+See [Haskell Dockerfile Linter] for more detail.
-See [Dockerfile Linter Configuration] for more detail.
+- Customize [.dockerfilelintrc] for dockerfile linter.
+See [DockerfileLint Configuration] for more detail.
 - Customize [.jscpd.json] for duplicate code check.

 [Superlinter]: <https://github.com/github/super-linter>